 If you filled out your G+ profile, are following people or have joined a G+ community, you’ll occasionally receive Hangout invitations or see that people are hanging out from the timeline on your G+ profile page.
 You can join them by following the links in those emails and posts.
 If there already 10 people in the Hangout, however, you’ll be told it’s full, and you won’t be able to see what’s going on.

 Install the Google Voice and Video plug-in before hanging out or you’ll be prompted, given instructions on how to do so and directed back to the Hangout window the first time you try to join.
 Once you do this, you should be able to hangout whenever you want.

 If you have trouble connecting, or getting your camera to activate, try reloading the plug-in.
 That solves 90 percent of the issues we’ve run across.
 Additional problems are resolved by using Chrome instead of Internet Explorer or Safari browsers.
-If problems continue, search the computer’s Application folder for software from 3ivx and uninstall it.
+If problems continue, search the computer’s Application folder for software from 3ivx or Java and uninstall it.